SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

     ![Booster Overview](./images/booster8.png)

-10. When the Booster has executed successfully you will get a success window. - Click on **Navigate to Subaccount" to enter the newly created subaccount.
+10. When the Booster has executed successfully you will get a success window.
+Select **Navigate to Subaccount** to enter the newly created subaccount.

     ![Booster Overview](./images/booster9.png)